Evdigi-INA/generator-docs/docs/usage.md

 > This feature only avaiable in full version.

-You can easily create a dynamic sidebar menus  with just a few input. all sidebar menus configuration place in `config/generator.php`
+You can easily create a dynamic sidebar menu with just a few inputs. all sidebar menus configuration are placed in `config/generator.php`

-How about i dont need dynamic sidebar menu, i just want create my menu in `blade`? yeah we provide it, [click here how to do it](/generator-docs/features/#set-the-sidebar-menu).
+How about I don't need a dynamic sidebar menu, I just want to create my menu in `blade`. yeah, we provide it, [click here how to do it](/generator-docs/features/#set-the-sidebar-menu).

 ## Role & Permissions

-While you are using the full version, after create new module will automatically generate some permissions and assign to role `admin`. all permissions store in `config/permission.php`
+While you are using the full version, after creating a new module will automatically generate some permissions and assign them to the role `admin`. all permissions are stored in `config/permission.php`

 Here an example:
 ```php